Book Summary: How Children Succeed by Paul Tough

 This chapter explores the impact of stress on children’s development and the importance of teaching children how to manage stress.
 Tough profiles several programs that have been successful in teaching children stress management techniques, including a program in New York City that teaches mindfulness to elementary school students.

-See also Book Summary: Be the Love by Sarah Prout
+See also Book Summary: Changing the Subject by Sven Birkerts

 Chapter 6: The Importance of Relationships